TeamMonumenta/scripted-quests/README.md

 pre-requisites.
 This can involve keeping the player's inventory, respawning at a different location than normal, etc.

-## <a name="download"></a>Download
-Grab one of the plugin jar files from the [release](release) folder.
-Naming scheme:

-`ScriptedQuests_<Target.Minecraft.Version>_<Plugin.Version>-<CompileDate>-<CompileTime>`

-Or compile it yourself using Maven.
-Note that ScriptedQuests uses NMS - so you must have also compiled Spigot on the system you are using to compile ScriptedQuests.

 ## <a name="get-started"></a>Getting Started / Tutorial
 This plugin only currently has compiled versions for Spigot 1.12.2.
 It will probably work with older versions but you must compile it yourself.

-- Install it like all spigot plugins by placing it in your plugins folder.
+- Install it like all spigot/paper plugins by placing it in your plugins folder.
-- Start your spigot server.
+- Start your server.
 This should create some folders under `plugins/ScriptedQuests/`
 - Summon a test villager: `/summon minecraft:villager ~ ~ ~ {CustomName:"Aimee"}`
 - Create the needed scoreboard: `/scoreboard objectives add Quest01 dummy`